Wed, 18 July, 2018

 So perhaps like with meringues, candy floss, toffee and caramel sauce – if you don’t want sugar, don’t eat jam.

-strawberry jamServings: makes 4 x 1lb jars; halve the fuit and sugar amounts for 2 jarsTime: about an hour plus macerating overnight
+strawberry jamServings: makes 4 x 1lb jars; halve the fuit and sugar amounts for 2 jarsTime: 1 hour plus macerating overnight

 - 1kg (over 2 pounds) strawberries